Moody Employee Making An Impact Part 1

 Construction for the well is scheduled to begin by March 15, 2017, in the village of Namawaura, where it will bring clean water to roughly 200 people.

 “I am grateful to be a recipient of the Employee Ministry Benefit,” Brown said.
 “Without it this trip would not have been possible.”

-Additional stories of Moody Employees on Mission will be shared via Moody’s news web page following their short-term mission trips
+Additional Moody Employees Making an Impact stories will be shared via Moody’s news web page in the coming months.